 WHAT AN EXCITING TIME here at El Paso Children's Hospital.
 Our 12th birthday is bringing new levels of growth this community proud to introduce the El Paso Children's Multispecialty Center this spring that will house all of the region's most comprehensive Later this fall, we will open the 8th floor of the hospital which brings 26 additional monitored beds.
-All of this growth truly exemplifies why the second straight year by El Paso and continue to be ranked as the "Top Hospital" in quality.
+All of this growth truly exemplifies why the second straight year by El Paso "Top Hospital" in quality.
 We look forward to what 2024 will bring for the children of our community as we stay dedicated to keeping them home for the highest level of specialized pediatric healthcare.